-A few years ago (~2012), most phones switched over to A-GPS (assisted GPS) which many people incorrectly believe is still a S-GPS (standalone GPS) but it is not (some devices still have S-GPS chips to fail through but its not guaranteed).
+A few years ago (~2012), most phones switched over to A-GPS (assisted GPS) which many people incorrectly believe is still an S-GPS (standalone GPS) but it is not (some devices still have S-GPS chips to fail through but it’s not guaranteed).
 Thus making your device dependent on cellular towers instead of S-GPS which needs to connect to 4 real GPS satellites in the sky and due to their slow 50bit/sec data rates (these satellites were first launched back in 1978) can take about 40 seconds to receive enough data to get a location.
 So A-GPS use cellular towers that have already locked their GPS coordinates and use much faster bitrates to triangulate device locations.

 In the end, A-GPS won’t function without cellular service.

-If you ever get a crazy location from wifi positioning systems, it could be anything from catching strange reflected signals to someone moved their wifi router which will throw off the lookup service until they receive new data from A-GPS users.
+If you ever get a crazy location from wifi positioning systems, it could be anything from catching strange reflected signals to someone moving their wifi router which will throw off the lookup service until they receive new data from A-GPS users.

 Which iPads have GPS?

 iPad Wifi Only = NO (apple wifi location database)

 iPad Wifi + 3G = ??? (cellular Assisted GPS)

 Generation 2 (March 2011)

 iPad 2 Wifi Only = NO (apple wifi location database)

 iPad 2 Wifi + 3G = ??? (cellular Assisted GPS)